Mars habitat: Context

 A Mars habitat is often conceived as part of an ensemble of Mars base and infrastructure technologies.
-Some examples include Mars EVA suits, Mars rover, aircraft, landers, storage tanks, communication structures, mining, and Mars-movers (e.g. Earth-moving equipment).
+Some examples include Mars extra vehicular activity (EVA) suits, Mars rovers (both pressurized and not pressurized), aircraft, landers, storage tanks, communication structures, mining, and Mars-movers (e.g. Earth-moving equipment).

 A Mars habitat might exist in the context of a human expedition, outpost, or colony on Mars.